motopress/mphb-elementor/readme.txt

 1. Upload the MotoPress plugin to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==

+How to add a hotel booking widget in Elementor?

+1. Download and install Elementor Page Builder.
+2. Download and install MotoPress Hotel Booking Lite or MotoPress Hotel Booking Pro.
+3. Download and install MotoPress Hotel Booking Elementor Integration add-on.
+4. Add properties and configure settings via the MotoPress Hotel Booking plugin.
+5. Open the website page in Elementor.
+6. Find the MotoPress Hotel Booking category in the widgets list.
+7. Drag and drop the Search Availability widget to the page.
+8. Set your preferences for the booking form.

 == Screenshots ==